-Friday, September 15 through Sunday, September 17, 2023: This Jewish high holiday takes place in September and celebrates the new year of the Hebrew calendar.
+Wednesday, October 2 through Friday, October 4, 2024: This Jewish high holiday celebrates the new year of the Hebrew calendar.
 Some places of business have modified hours during Rosh Hashanah so those who observe the holiday can attend synagogue, spend time with family, and enjoy special meals.

 New Year's Eve

 Tuesday, December 31, 2024: Some businesses close early on New Year's Eve so that employees can celebrate the new year with their families and friends.

 What Are Some Fun Employee Engagement Opportunities For Federal Holidays?